 This one-year course (Post-Secondary Composition and Universal Themes in Text) provides instruction in the English Language Arts strands identified by the Common Core State Standards as reading, writing, speaking and listening, and language.
 Instruction focuses on refining the skills required for post-secondary success.
 The writing focus in this course includes analysis, synthesis, and argumentation as they relate to workplace and real-world situations.
 A framework structured around universal themes that connect people across cultures and time anchors texts to real-life reading, writing, and speaking and listening opportunities likely to be experienced beyond high school.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology and digital media are integral parts of this course.
-This course fulfills one of the English credits required for high school graduation.
+This course fulfills one of the English credits required for HS graduation.